Eggs with emoji

 Towards the end of the video, Cutts says:

-I wouldn’t expect a link from a widget to necessarily carry the same weight as an editorial link, freely given, where someone is recommending something and talking about it.
+I wouldn’t expect a widget link to have the same weight as an editorial link.
+An editorial link is freely given.
+It’s when someone recommends something and talks about it.

-When Cutts says “editorial links”, he means links that are on a page because they are relevant to the content of that page or because the site owners think that they point to something cool or informative that their readers should see.
+When Matt Cutts says “editorial links,” he means links placed on a page because they are relevant to the content.
+He also means links that site owners include because they believe they point to something interesting or informative for their readers.

 The “rel=nofollow” tag, when added to a link, tells Google’s search engine crawlers that they should not follow the link or count its existence as a ranking signal.
-Google insists that sites do this for obviously paid links and failure to nofollow such links frequently leads to sites being penalized.
+Google insists that sites nofollow obviously paid links.
+Failure to do so frequently leads to penalties for those sites.

 The case for paid links is obvious, but there are edge cases, like with widgets and infographics where, until now, it’s not been quite clear.